-Grid Computing is a subset of distributed computing, where a virtual super computer comprises of machines on a network connected by some bus, mostly Ethernet or sometimes the Internet.
+Grid Computing is a subset of distributed computing, where a virtual supercomputer comprises machines on a network connected by some bus, mostly Ethernet or sometimes the Internet.
 It can also be seen as a form of Parallel Computing where instead of many CPU cores on a single machine, it contains multiple cores spread across various locations.
 The concept of grid computing isn’t new, but it is not yet perfected as there are no standard rules and protocols established and accepted by people.

 A Grid computing network mainly consists of these three types of machines

-A computer, usually a server or a group of servers which administrates the whole network and keeps the account of the resources in the network pool.
+- Control Node: A computer, usually a server or a group of servers which administrates the whole network and keeps the account of the resources in the network pool.

-The computer that uses the resources on the network.
+- User: The computer that uses the resources on the network.

-For controlling the network and it’s resources a software/networking protocol is used generally known as Middleware.
-This is responsible for administrating the network and the control nodes are merely it’s executors.
+For controlling the network and its resources a software/networking protocol is used generally known as Middleware.
+This is responsible for administrating the network and the control nodes are merely its executors.
 As a grid computing system should use only unused resources of a computer, it is the job of the control node that any provider is not overloaded with tasks.

 The meaning of the term Grid Computing has changed over the years, according to “The Grid: Blueprint for a new computing infrastructure” by Ian Foster and Carl Kesselman published in 1999, the idea was to consume computing power like electricity is consumed from a power grid.
-This idea is similar to current concept of cloud computing, whereas now grid computing is viewed as a distributed collaborative network.
-Currently grid computing is being used in various institutions to solve a lot of mathematical, analytical and physics problems.
+This idea is similar to the current concept of cloud computing, whereas now grid computing is viewed as a distributed collaborative network.
+Currently, grid computing is being used in various institutions to solve a lot of mathematical, analytical, and physics problems.